approov/quickstart-cloudflare_approov-worker/workers/approov-token-binding/README.md

 #### Set the Approov Token Binding Header Name in Cloudflare

-The default value for `TOKEN_BINDING_HEADER_NAME` in the code is `Authorization`, therefore you just need to set it in CLoudflare as an environment variable if you plan to use a different header name.
+The default value for `TOKEN_BINDING_HEADER_NAME` in the code is `Authorization`, therefore you just need to set it in Cloudflare as an environment variable if you plan to use a different header name.

 To use a different header name run from the root of `workers/approov-token-binding/` folder: